open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-sdk-metrics-base/README.md

 }

-// sync callback in case you don't need to wait for values meter.createSumObserver('example_metric', {
+// sync callback in case you don't need to wait for values meter.createCounterObserver('example_metric', {
-  description: 'Example of a sync sum observer with callback', }, (observerResult) => {
+  description: 'Example of a sync counter observer with callback', }, (observerResult) => {
   const value = getRandomValue();
   observerResult.observe(value, { label: '1' });